Table of Contents

 - R2 = macroscopic residual tumor

-With regard to tumors of the gastroesophageal junction, a distal esophagus resection is additionally performed.
-In later stages, once the tumor has already metastasized, the attempt is made to extend survival through palliative chemotherapy.
+In cases of gastroesophageal junction cancers, a distal esophagus resection is additionally performed.
+In later stages, once the tumor has already metastasized, an attempt is made to extend survival through palliative chemotherapy.

-The prognosis of gastric cancer largely depends on the stage the tumor is in at the time of diagnosis.
-Carcinoma in situ has a five-year survival rate of 100 % and with regard to pT1N1M0 and pT2N0M0, it is still at 70 %.
+The prognosis of gastric cancer largely depends on the stage of the tumor at the time of diagnosis.
+Carcinoma in situ has a 5-year survival rate of 100% and, with regard to pT1N1M0 and pT2N0M0, it is still at 70%.
 In all advanced stages, the deciding factor is how resectable the tumor is.
-If R0 resections have a five-year survival rate of up to 45 %, this rate decreases to almost zero with R2 and R3 resections!
+If R0 resections have a 5-year survival rate of up to 45%, this rate decreases to almost zero with R1 and R2 resections!

 Other Gastric Tumors